appbaseio/Docs/content/docs/interactive/go.md

 ### Further Reading

-appbase-js API methods provide full <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html" target="_blank">Query DSL</a> support and there are lots of use-cases that are unlocked by constructing various types of queries.
+appbase.io REST API methods provide full <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html" target="_blank">Query DSL</a> support and there are lots of use-cases that are unlocked by constructing various types of queries.
 Feel free to use our <a href="https://opensource.appbase.io/mirage/" target="_blank">GUI query explorer</a> to construct complex queries easily.

-There are many more methods provided by the appbase-js API other than the ones we used.
+There are many more methods provided by the appbase.io REST API other than the ones we used.
 The full API reference with example snippets in cURL, Ruby, Python, Node, PHP, Go, jQuery can be browsed at <a href="https://rest.appbase.io/" target="_blank">rest.appbase.io</a>.